Learning New Concepts, Remembering the Old: Continual Learning for Multimodal Concept Bottleneck Models

 \subsection{Setting}

-To evaluate the performance of our proposed Concept-Incremental and Class-Incremental Continual Learning (CICIL) task framework, we designed a series of experiments on the CUB and AwA datasets, adapting them to fit the concept-incremental and class-incremental continual learning paradigm.
-The experimental setup is structured into multiple phases, each corresponding to a learning task with a progressively increasing number of classes and concepts.
+To rigorously evaluate the performance of our proposed Concept-Incremental and Class-Incremental Continual Learning (CICIL) framework for CBMs, we designed a series of experiments on the CUB and AwA datasets.
+These datasets were carefully adapted to simulate the concept-incremental and class-incremental continual learning paradigm, reflecting real-world scenarios where *multimodal data streams evolve over time.
+The experimental setup is structured into multiple sequential phases, each corresponding to a distinct learning task with a progressively increasing number of classes and associated concepts.

-\textbf{Phase-wise Data Splitting and Access Control.} For both the CUB and AwA datasets, the initial phase (Phase 1) is defined such that only the first $ n\% $ of the total classes and the first $ m\% $ of the concepts associated with these classes are accessible for training.
-Specifically, in Phase 1, the model is trained on a subset of the data, which includes the earliest $ n\% $ of the classes and the corresponding $ m\% $ of the concepts.
-This initial setup allows the model to establish a baseline understanding of the problem domain before being exposed to new information.
+\textbf{Phase-wise Data Splitting and Access Control.} For both the CUB and AwA datasets, the initial phase (Phase 1) is configured to provide access to only the first $n\%$ of the total classes and the first $m\%$ of the concepts directly associated with these classes.
+Specifically, in Phase 1, the model is trained on a subset of the data that includes the earliest $n\%$ of the classes and their corresponding $m\%$ of concepts.
+This initial setup allows the model to establish a foundational understanding of the problem domain and its initial concept-attribute relationships before being exposed to new information.

-Subsequent phases are designed to incrementally introduce new classes and concepts.
+Subsequent phases are designed to incrementally introduce new classes and expand the concept vocabulary.
 From Phase 2 onwards, each phase incorporates an additional $ \frac{1-n\%}{p-1} $ of the remaining classes and an additional $ \frac{1-m\%}{p-1} $ of the concepts, where $ p $ denotes the total number of phases.
-This gradual increase ensures that the model is challenged with learning new information while maintaining the stability of previously acquired knowledge.
-It is important to note that for each phase, the model has access only to the current phase's data and the parameters from the immediately preceding phase, simulating realistic constraints where storing and revisiting all past data might not be feasible due to practical considerations such as privacy and storage limitations.
+This gradual increase ensures that the model is continuously challenged to learn novel information while strictly maintaining the stability of previously acquired knowledge.
+It is crucial to note that for each phase, the model has access only to the current phase's data and the parameters from the immediately preceding phase.
+This constraint rigorously simulates realistic deployment scenarios where storing and revisiting all past raw data might be infeasible due to practical considerations such as privacy regulations and storage limitations.